G.H. Chirgwin (1854-1922)

 G.H.
 Chirgwin (perf.)

-This list is arranged by composer and contains 17 works performed by G. H. Chirgwin who is featured on sheet music covers.
+The peformer is featured on 17 sheet music/recording covers.
 It does not claim to be complete and represents only the number of items located.
 Keys: (w&m) ER

 Title Composer Attribution Remarks